Liturgy of the Hours for November 22

 celebrating the mysteries of the Lord’s Resurrection,

-we may merit the joy of our redemption.
+we may merit to receive the joy of our redemption.

 Through our Lord Jesus Christ, your Son,